mridhultp/UK-Road-accident_Project/README.md

 # Notes:
 I could have done the entire analysis by using Postgres and Power bi but have an another plan. hence used python.

-^ I plan to complete the entire analysis and visualization using Python.
-I'm currently bussy with other works and expect to start this project soon by the end of the july.
+^ I plan to complete the entire analysis and visualization using Python since power bi desktop vesrion has some limtation using visuals.
+I'm currently bussy with other works and expect to start this project soon.